Argimlas/swh/content/posts/instruction-bar-terminals/index.md

    On the pcb start with gnd, then 5V, then the data wires.

 7. Now the LED follows.
-   First solder the 220 Ω Resistor onto the short leg (cutted side) of the LED.
+   First solder the 220 Ω Resistor onto the short leg (cut side) of the LED.
-   This side also goes onto your gnd line on the pcb.
+   This site also goes onto your gnd line on the pcb.
    After that solder the other leg of the LED onto the data pin.

 8. Next is the rotary encoder: